Elvis Andrus Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.48 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers have a 4.45 team ERA that ranks 18th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 12th in baseball in home runs allowed (166 total, 1.2 per game).
+- Tigers pitchers combine to rank 12th in baseball in home runs given up (166 total, 1.2 per game).

+- Gipson-Long starts for the first time this season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.